delfer/gemini-api-proxy/README.md

 ### Using Systemd (Advanced)

-Example systemd service files (`gemini-proxy.service` and `traefik.service`) are provided for running the service directly on a Linux system, potentially with Traefik as a reverse proxy.
+Example systemd service files (`systemd-services/gemini-proxy.service` and `systemd-services/traefik.service`) are provided for running the service directly on a Linux system, potentially with Traefik as a reverse proxy.
 Refer to these files for configuration details if you choose this method.

 ## Configuration